zhouyl/flowblade/docs/components/disclosure/collapsible.md

 | `icon` | `string` | `null` | Icon name |
 | `disabled` | `bool` | `false` | Whether the collapsible is disabled |

+### Style Props

+Collapsible supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Open by Default

 ```blade